anjalikhonde/Python-Handson_projects/README.md

 Hi, I'm **Anjali Khonde**.

-I'm documenting my Python learning journey by building practical projects and continuously improving my programming and problem-solving skills.
+I'm documenting my Python learning journey by building practical projects and continuously improving my programming, logical thinking, and problem-solving skills.

 This repository reflects my progress as I learn, practice, and build new applications.
+My goal is to become a skilled Software Developer and Data Scientist by consistently building real-world projects.

 ⭐ If you find this repository helpful, consider giving it a star!